tachyons-css/tachyons/docs/class-naming.md

 `.w4` | 4 | `8rem`
 `.w5` | 5 | `16rem`

+For a more in depth description of why and how Tachyons uses scales can be found on the [scales page](scales.md).

 #### Literal value

 Literal values map to pixel, percentage or string values.